The Big Sleep: Plot

 Marlowe goes to Brody's home and finds him with Agnes, the bookstore clerk.
-Marlowe tells Brody that he knows they are taking over the lending library and blackmailing Carmen with the nude photos.
-Carmen forces her way in with a gun and demands the photos, but Marlowe takes her gun and makes her leave.
-Marlowe interrogates Brody further and pieces together the story: Geiger was blackmailing Carmen; the family driver, Owen Taylor, did not like it and so he snuck in and killed Geiger, then took the film of Carmen.
-Brody was staking out the house too and pursued the driver, knocked him out, stole the film, and possibly pushed the car off the pier.
-Suddenly, the doorbell rings and Brody is shot dead; Marlowe gives chase and catches Geiger's male lover, who shot Brody thinking he killed Geiger.
-He had also hidden Geiger's body, so he could remove his own belongings before the police got wind of the murder.
+Marlowe tells Brody that he knows they are taking over the bookstore and blackmailing Carmen with the nude photos.
+Carmen appears with a gun and demands the photos, but Marlowe takes the weapon and makes her leave.
+He interrogates Brody further and pieces together the story: Geiger was blackmailing Carmen; Owen Taylor did not like this and killed Geiger, taking the film of Carmen.
+Brody was staking out Geiger's house during the murder and pursued Owen, knocked him out, stole the film and possibly pushed the car off the pier.
+Suddenly, the doorbell rings and Brody is shot dead; Marlowe gives chase and catches Geiger's male lover, Carol Lundgren, who shot Brody thinking he had killed Geiger.
+He had also hidden Geiger's body, so he could remove his own belongings before the police learned of the murder.

-The case is over, but Marlowe is nagged by Rusty’s disappearance.
+The case is seemingly over, but Marlowe is nagged by Rusty’s disappearance.
 The police accept that he simply ran off with Mona, since she is also missing, and since Eddie would not risk committing a murder in which he would be the obvious suspect.
-Mars calls Marlowe to his casino and seems to be nonchalant about everything.
-Vivian is also there, and Marlowe senses something between her and Mars.
-He drives her home and she tries to seduce him, but he rejects her advances.
-When he gets home, he finds Carmen has snuck into his bed, and he rejects her, too.
+Eddie calls Marlowe to his casino and seems to be nonchalant about everything.
+Vivian is also there, and Marlowe senses something between her and Eddie.
+Marlowe drives her home and she tries to seduce him, but he rejects her advances.
+When he gets home, he finds Carmen has crept into his bed, and he rejects her as well.

-A man named Harry Jones, who is Agnes's new partner, approaches Marlowe and offers to tell him the location of Mona.
-Marlowe plans to meet him later, but Eddie’s henchman Canino is suspicious of Jones and Agnes's intentions, and kills Jones first.
+A man named Harry Jones, Agnes' new partner, approaches Marlowe and offers to tell him Mona's location.
+Marlowe plans to meet him later, but Eddie’s henchman, Lash Canino, is suspicious of Jones and Agnes' intentions and kills Jones first.
 Marlowe manages to meet Agnes anyway and receives the information.
 He goes to the location in Realito, a repair shop with a home at the back, but Canino – with the help of Art Huck, the garage man – jumps him and knocks him out.
-When Marlowe awakens, he is tied up, and Mona is there with him.
+When Marlowe awakens, he is tied up and Mona is there with him.
 She says she has not seen Rusty in months; she only hid out to help Eddie and insists he did not kill Rusty.
 She frees Marlowe, and he shoots and kills Canino.